TomDDG/ZXPicoMD/README.md

 ## BoM

-- A Pico or Pico W
+- A Pico or Pico W with headers soldered
+  - +2x 20pin header socket
 - Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
-- SparkFun Logic Level Converter - Bi-Directional (BOB-12009) - https://www.sparkfun.com/products/12009
+- 1x SparkFun Logic Level Converter - Bi-Directional (BOB-12009) - https://www.sparkfun.com/products/12009
+  - +2x 6pin header socket
-- SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
+- 1x SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
 Be very careful of the GND & VCC placement as they are sometimes reversed
+  - + 4pin header socket, if using he 3D printed case get header socket extra long legs so the OLED can be mounted higher
-- Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682
+- 1x Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682
+  - +9pin header socket
-- 5 6×6mm Right Angle Micro Push Buttons for mounting on the PCB (you can use any push button these are just the ones that I use)
+- 5x 6×6mm Right Angle Micro Push Buttons for mounting on the PCB (you can use any push button these are just the ones that I use)
-- 2 Bi-Colour LEDs, common cathode (centre negative).
+- 2x Bi-Colour LEDs, common cathode (centre negative).
 Pick whatever colours you want and change the resistors to match.
 The LEDs are:
   1. (D)rive and (W)rite for when the Microdrive is being accessed
   2. (S)D Card Access and (I)nput Ready to show when the SD card is being read or written (don't turn off) or the unit is ready to receive an input either from the IF1 or the enter button to enter the menu.
-- 5 1n4148 diodes [WR.PR(D), ERASE(D), COMMS(D), RW(D), CLK(D)]
+- 5x 1n4148 diodes [WR.PR(D), ERASE(D), COMMS(D), RW(D), CLK(D)]
-- 1 1n4001 diode for the 5v in, this is to allow USB to be connected and the Spectrum at the same time (any of the 400x series should work, I use 4004 as it was the one I had in stock) [5V(D)]
+- 1x 1n4001 diode for the 5v in, this is to allow USB to be connected and the Spectrum at the same time (any of the 400x series should work, I use 4004 as it was the one I had in stock) [5V(D)]
-- 1 10kOhm Resistor for write protect circuit [WPC(R)]
+- 1x 10kOhm Resistor for write protect circuit [WPC(R)]
-- 1 6.8kOhm Resistor for write protect circuit [WPB(R)]
+- 1x 6.8kOhm Resistor for write protect circuit [WPB(R)]
-- 1 2N2222 Transistor for write protect circuit
+- 1x 2N2222 Transistor for write protect circuit
-- Piezo Buzzer (if you want annoying sounds)
+- 1x Piezo Buzzer (if you want annoying sounds)
-- STLs for the 3D Printed Case can be download from Printables (https://www.printables.com/model/297015-case-for-zx-picomd-sinclair-zx-spectrum-microdrive) or Thingiverse (https://www.thingiverse.com/thing:5569842)
+- 1x 3D Printed Case - STLs for the 3D Printed Case can be download from Printables (https://www.printables.com/model/297015-case-for-zx-picomd-sinclair-zx-spectrum-microdrive) or Thingiverse (https://www.thingiverse.com/thing:5569842)

 ## PCB

 I have designed a PCB to house everything. v1.1 shown differs from the original prototype as it now has a simple transistor circuit to control Write Protect and also passes the COMMs down the chain for additional Microdrives.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/ZXPicoMDv1.1.png "PCB Prototype v1.1")

+## FAQ

+- SD Card access is very slow - I've tested this with ~1000 files in a single directory and it should take no longer than a second to show a directory listing.
+If you are finding access is slow, please try the following:
+  - Don't put thousands of files in a single directory, try to limit it to <1000 per directory otherwise it will take a long time to find what you need as the OLED only shows 4 files per screen.
+Put the files in a-z directories as an example.
+  - Copy everything off your SD Card onto a PC, reformat the SD Card and copy it all back on.
+This ensures the files are on the SD Card sequentially which speeds up access significantly.
+This also helps as I use a basic sort algorithm, if the files are already sorted this has less to do.